LaaniLoo/plutonlib/README.md

   * Used to store the `start_dir` variable which is the starting location for a save point, e.g. navigating outside WSL or to a different drive,
   * load the PLUTO_DIR env var
   * contains set profiles and coord systems used by `load`
+  * contains all units and variables defined by PLUTO with relevant units and normalization
 * `plot`
   * can plot 2D/3D colour maps, 1D slices for any variable profile or .dbl data file, can also find max values/graphical peaks
+* `analysis`
+  * peak finding: graphical and numerical
+  * plotting peaks
+  * energy, density, velocity etc. calculations